Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 1. Yat Yat Seng Restaurant

-However, the icing on the cake is the iced coffee!
+And the perfect way to end a meal here is with their iced coffee!
 This is dark, smoky, thick, and strong but only slightly bitter.

 - Address: 83, Jln Dato Lau Pak Khuan, Taman Canning, 31400 Ipoh, Perak